MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-run-marketing-campaigns-overview.md

 ---
-title: Run marketing campaigns overview
+title: Overview of the run marketing campaigns business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for running marketing campaigns. ms.date: 01/16/2024 ms.topic: conceptual